radiantlogic-v8/documentation-new/documentation/use-cases/okta-sso-controlpanel.md

    ![Okta login prompt](Media/okta-login-redirect.jpg)

 3. After clicking **Verify** the user should be automatically logged into the RadiantOne Control Panel as the admin account matching the OIDC to User Mapping.
+In the example shown below, the email *lgrady@radiantlogic.com* is associated with the Super Admin delegated admin account.

    ![Directory Browser showing the admin account mail attribute](Media/matching-mgr.jpg)